ArnaudBelcour/bigecyhmm/README.md

 There is one option:

-* `-c` to indicate the number of CPU used.
-It is only useful if you have multiple protein fasta files as the added CPU will be used to run another HMM search on a different protein fasta files.
+* `-c` to indicate the number of core used.
+It is only useful if you have multiple protein fasta files as the added cores will be used to run another HMM search on a different protein fasta files.

 ## Output

 It gives as output:

-- in folder `hmm_results`: one tsv files showing the hits for each protein fasta file.
+- a folder `hmm_results`: one tsv files showing the hits for each protein fasta file.
 - `function_presence.tsv` a tsv file showing the presence/absence of generic functions associated with the HMMs that matched.
-- in folder `diagram_input`, the necessary input to create Carbon, Nitrogen, Sulfur and other cycles with the [R script](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/scripts/draw_biogeochemical_cycles.R) modified from the [METABOLIC repository](https://github.com/AnantharamanLab/METABOLIC) using the following command: `Rscript draw_biogeochemical_cycles.R bigecyhmm_output_folder/diagram_input_folder/ diagram_output TRUE`.
+- a folder `diagram_input`, the necessary input to create Carbon, Nitrogen, Sulfur and other cycles with the [R script](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/scripts/draw_biogeochemical_cycles.R) modified from the [METABOLIC repository](https://github.com/AnantharamanLab/METABOLIC) using the following command: `Rscript draw_biogeochemical_cycles.R bigecyhmm_output_folder/diagram_input_folder/ diagram_output TRUE`.
 This script requires the diagram package that could be installed in R with `install.packages('diagram')`.
-- `diagram_figures` contains biogeochemical diagram figures drawn from template situated in `bigecyhmm/templates`.
+- a folder `diagram_figures` contains biogeochemical diagram figures drawn from template situated in `bigecyhmm/templates`.

 ## Citation